streetpea/chiaki-ng/docs/updates/done.md

 ## Enabled Touchpad and Gyro Controls with DualSense/DualShock 4 Controller for Flatpak

 This makes it as easy as possible for Steam Deck users to use touchpad and gyro support with their DualSense or DualShock 4 controller.
-See [Using a DualSense and/or DualShock4 Controller with `chiaki4deck`](../setup/controlling.md#using-a-dualsense-andor-dualshock4-controller-with-chiaki4deck){target="_blank" rel="noopener"} to set it up for yourself.
+See [Using a DualSense and/or DualShock4 Controller with `chiaki4deck`](../setup/controlling.md#using-a-dualsense-andor-dualshock4-controller-with-chiaki4deck){target="_blank" rel="noopener"} to set it up for yourself.[^1]
 The DualSense/DualShock 4 touchpad and gyro controls work with the binary version of Chiaki but don't work with the official flatpak version.
 Luckily for you, they now work with the `chiaki4deck` flatpak! :smile:

+[^1]: merged upstream, but not yet released in official flatpak
+[^2]: partially merged upstream